Charles Denton (television and film producer): Later career

 In 1993, Carlton sold Zenith and Denton left to re-join the BBC in the role as Head of Drama; by then dramas shot on videotape using the multi-camera technique were largely restricted to soap operas.
 Denton's time at BBC Drama coincided with some flops, such as the expensive Rhodes (1996) receiving a negative press, but some critical and popular successes such as the adaptation of Pride and Prejudice (1995) with Colin Firth as Mr Darcy.

 He left the Head of Drama post in 1996, reportedly in protest at the changes carried through by the Corporation's Director General at the time, John Birt, with Denton complaining of Birt's "'Orwellian'" regime at the BBC.
 Denton was a member of the Arts Council of England during 1996–1999 and worked for a time for BBC Films.
 He is a fellow of the Royal Television Society and of the Royal Society of Arts.
+He served on the Boards of the British Film Institute and the UK Film Council.

+In the 2023 ITVX miniseries Nolly, which dramatised the life of Noele Gordon, Denton was portrayed by Tim Wallers.